 - Coca-Cola and Moon Pies

-The arch rivalry between the University of Alabama and the University of Tennessee began November 28, 1901, the first time these two teams faced each other on a football field.
+The arch rivalry between the University of Alabama (the state where I went to high school) and the University of Tennessee (the state where I live now) began November 28, 1901, the first time these two teams faced each other.
 SEC football looked a lot different then.
 The season was only 5 games long and played between Ole Miss, Georgia, Auburn, Mississippi A&M, Tennessee, and Alabama.
 Many games were played in the Quads on the campuses.
 (Can you imagine?
-In. the.
-Quad.
+In the Quad vs. today’s stadiums.
 Think on that a minute.)

 This first game between these two teams was a disaster that had neither a winner nor a loser.
-In the second half, the referees made a controversial off sides call, and fans rushed the field.
-Unable to clear the all-out brawl that resulted, the game was called and went in the books as an unresolved and prematurely concluded 6-6 tie.
+Referees made a controversial off sides call.
+Fans rushed the field.
+All out brawling ensued.
+The game was called and went in the books as an unresolved and prematurely concluded 6-6 tie.